Long known as hadrosaurines

 fragmentary skull.
 Gryposaurus, meanwhile, is based on much better remains.

-skull.
-Gryposaurus is a fairly common Judithian saurolophine.
+analyses.
+Gryposaurus was a fairly common Judithian saurolophine.

 G. incurvimanus was often listed as its own species in the past.
 It was pretty much the same thing as G. notabilis, except its humerus was more robust, the rest of it was more gracile, and its nasal arch was farther forward; however, the G. incurvimanus skull is also somewhat smaller than those of G. notabilis, and the nasal crests move backwards with age in Prosaurolophus, so I'm willing to suggest that's what's happening here.
 G. incurvimanus was based on a nice skeleton with scale impressions.